CCA-Public/digital-archives-manual/README.md

    * Final processed SIPs are copied to a watched folder on the main Archivematica processing pipeline server.
    * Processing Archivist QAs ingest (automated fetching of descriptive metadata from TMS, normalization, etc.) and stores DIPs
    * Digtial Archivist performs final QA check when all data from an accession is ingested
-   * "Raw" copy of data is deleted from Dark Archive unless there is sufficient reason to keep it
+   * "Raw" copy of accession data is deleted from Dark Archive unless there is sufficient reason to keep it
 5. Ongoing activities:
    * Monitoring health of AIPs in Archivematica
    * Restoring from backups as needed